wizzy-design/cool-games-/README.md

 To be able to have a trail of our routes like a breadcrumb, we download npm i use-react-router-breadcrumbs --save

-npm install --save react-tab
+To be able to have this feature where there are different tabs and different content rendered by the tabs: npm install --save react-tab